-Click Feature layer, and in the Create a feature layer window, select Debris Reports.
+Click Feature layer, then select Use a template and click Next.
+In the Create a feature layer window, search for and select Debris Reports.

-Click Create and follow the on-screen instructions for creating the layer.
-Accept all the default options, set the map extent to your area, and title the layer ‘Debris Reporting’.
-Once you click Done, the feature layer is created and added to your content.
+Click Next and follow the on-screen instructions for creating the layer.
+Accept all the default options and title the layer ‘Debris Reporting’.
+Once you click Save, the feature layer is created and added to your content.

 On the item page for the new Debris Reporting layer, click Add to new map in the Open in Map Viewer drop-down menu.

 Map Viewer opens with the Debris Report layer.